MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 In this section, we explain how to manage feed libraries from PyPI or Conda using the Workspace library management portal.

 - **View and search feed library**: You can see the installed libraries and their name, version, and dependencies on the **library management portal**.
-You can also use the filter box on the upper right corner to find a installed library quickly.
+You can also use the filter box on the upper right corner to find an installed library quickly.
 - **Add new feed library**: The default source for installing Python feed libraries is PyPI.
 You can also select "Conda" from the drop-down button next to the add button.
 To add a new library, click on the **+** button and enter the library name and version in the new row.

    Alternatively, you can upload a .yml file to install multiple feed libraries at once.